Lyrenhex/Verum/README.md

 ## Verum Clients

+### Command line

+A command-line client is available for Linux in a Snap package!
+[Check it out](http://cli.verum.damianheaton.com)

+### GUI Clients

-Currently, there aren't actually any consumer-ready Verum clients (the Node infrastructure and the super-easy-to-use module came first).
+Currently, there aren't actually any consumer-ready GUI Verum clients (the Node infrastructure and the super-easy-to-use module came first).
 If you're a user who's interested in Verum, how about [following me on Twitter](https://twitter.com/Scratso) for updates on Verum's overall progress.

 Or, if you're a developer, perhaps you'd be interested in diving in and building a client?
 If so, great!
 Almost everything you'll need is available [here](https://github.com/freechat-project/Verum-Backend), and we have [an NPM package](https://npmjs.org/~scratso/verum).